MaximoVincente/reading-notes/README.md

 ![Army](https://user-images.githubusercontent.com/103771906/182265368-b468a297-35e7-43de-800a-8a25b149c09a.jpg)

 ***Hello!
-I currently live in Philadelphia, and active Duty in the US Army working with rockets and missiles.
-I am on the path to become a Software Engineer.
-This website will document my reading notes for every class, throughout my Software Development process.
+My name is Maximo, and I am a full stack software developer, transitioning out of active Duty in the US Army working with rockets and missiles.
+This website will document my reading notes for every lesson learned, throughout my Software Development process.
 This will allow you and myself to reference any subject with ease if needed.***

 ## Reading Notes